 A non-AP HE STA may use the RXVECTOR parameter BSS_COLOR of an HE PPDU to determine whether it should update the intra-BSS NAV (see 27.2.4 (Updating two NAVs)) and/or the STA may go to doze state for the duration of the PPDU (see 27.14.1 (Intra-PPDU power save for non-AP HE STAs)) if the most recently received HE Operation element from the AP to which it is associated contained a value of 0 in the BSS Color Disabled subfield.

-When the value of TXVECTOR parameter PARTIAL_AID [5:8] for VHT PPDUs transmitted by an HE AP with the TXVECTOR parameter GROUP_ID equal to 63 is not [#16183]the same as the partial BSS color announced by the HE AP, then the HE AP shall set the Partial BSS Color field in the HE Operation element to 0.
+When the value of TXVECTOR parameter PARTIAL_AID [5:8] for VHT PPDUs transmitted by an HE AP with the TXVECTOR parameter GROUP_ID equal to 63 is not [#16183]consistent with the partial BSS color announced by the HE AP, then the HE AP shall set the Partial BSS Color field in the HE Operation element to 0.
 Otherwise, the HE AP may set the Partial BSS Color subfield in the HE Operation element to 1 (see 27.16.3 (AID assignment)).

 BSS color